Global UTM Association

 b.
 UAS Manufacturers

 c.
-UAS Operators/Service Providers
+UTM Service Providers

 e.
-Regulatory bodies
+Regulatory Bodies

 - If the Board does not meet its minimum size requirement due to an insufficient number of candidates from the categories stated in Article 14 para.
-(3), the next available candidate with the the greatest number of votes shall be elected, until seven board seats are allocated.
+(3), the next available candidate with the greatest number of votes shall be elected, until seven board seats are allocated.

 - Each member of the Board shall serve for a one-year term following his/her election, such term ending on the day of the respective ordinary General Assembly.